 You may also want to change your will if one of your children gets divorced.

-5. Births - Once you have children, you may want to consider updating your will to include the names of children.
-Also, you want to name guardians to care for the children in the event you, the parents die prematurely.
+5. Births.
+Once you have children, you may want to consider updating your will to include the names of children.
+Also, you want to name guardians to care for the children in the event you die prematurely.
 (However, the naming of guardians is not binding by the probate court.)
 Grandparents might wish to draft a new will concerning the distribution of assets after children are born.
 Again, the use of a trust may be recommended.

 Note: In some cases, a will might be amended with a "codicil."
 However, in many cases, it is best to draft a new will.